LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: Abstract

 \section{Abstract}

-Online multi-object tracking (MOT) plays a pivotal role in autonomous systems.
+Online Multi-Object Tracking (MOT) plays a pivotal role in autonomous systems.
 The state-of-the-art approaches usually employ a tracking-by-detection method, and data association plays a critical role.
 This paper proposes a learning and graph-optimized (LEGO) modular tracker to improve data association performance in the existing literature.
-The proposed LEGO tracker integrates graph optimization and self-attention mechanisms, which efficiently formulate the association score map, facilitating the accurate and efficient matching of objects across time frames.
-To further enhance the state update process, the Kalman filter is added to ensure consistent tracking by incorporating temporal coherence in the object states.
-Our proposed method utilizing LiDAR alone has shown exceptional performance compared to other online tracking approaches, including LiDAR-based and LiDAR-camera fusion-based methods.
-LEGO ranked $1^{st}$ at the time of submitting results to KITTI object tracking evaluation ranking board and remains $2^{nd}$ at the time of submitting this paper, among all online trackers in the KITTI MOT benchmark for cars\footnote{\href{https://www.cvlibs.net/datasets/kitti/eval_tracking.php}{https://www.cvlibs.net/datasets/kitti/eval\_tracking.php}}.
+The proposed LEGO tracker integrates graph optimization, which efficiently formulates the association score map, facilitating the accurate and efficient matching of objects across time frames.
+To further enhance the state update process, the Kalman filter is added to ensure consistent tracking by incorporating temporal coherence in the object states to further enhance the state update process.
+Our proposed method, utilising LiDAR alone, has shown exceptional performance compared to other online tracking approaches, including LiDAR-based and LiDAR-camera fusion-based methods.
+LEGO ranked $3^{rd}$ among all trackers (both online and offline) and $2^{nd}$ among all online trackers in the KITTI MOT benchmark for cars\footnote{\href{https://www.cvlibs.net/datasets/kitti/eval_tracking.php}{https://www.cvlibs.net/datasets/kitti/eval\_tracking.php}}, at the time of submitting results to KITTI object tracking evaluation ranking board.
+Moreover, our method also achieves competitive performance on the Waymo open dataset benchmark.

 \setcitestyle{square}